bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 Because sometimes if you&apos;re misusing it, you can overwrite other things that exist.
-So, **document.write** is something you just want to use when you&apos;re beginning and you don&apos;t know some of the more complex methods.
+So, <b>document.write</b> is something you just want to use when you&apos;re beginning and you don&apos;t know some of the more complex methods.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->